stepminer/NAFTA_Pesticide_Use/README.md

 This document provides an overview of the NAFTA Pesticide Use App, which was designed to explore and visualize pesticide usage across NAFTA countries.
 The app offers interactive mapping, trend analysis, and detailed data tables, allowing users to examine pesticide usage over time and across different regions.

-Despite its functionality, the app is too CPU and memory-intensive for deployment in its current form.
-Therefore, we provide static images to illustrate its key features.
+Despite its functionality, the app is too CPU and memory-intensive for FULL deployment in its current form.
+Therefore, we provide a lightweight version to illustrate its key features.

 ## App Features